 Communication from the coach to the athlete will initiate appropriate actions.
 This, however, requires the athlete to not only receive the information from the coach but also to understand and accept it.

 - Feedback - an important element in the

 For the movement to progress successfully, the athlete requires feedback which then allows them to evaluate the effectiveness of the movement performed.

 - How not to make your athletes

-A bit of nervousness may enhance performance but sustained anxiety can have negative effects, slowing down reaction times and reducing responsiveness to cues.
+A bit of nervousness may enhance performance, but sustained anxiety can have adverse effects, slowing down reaction times and reducing responsiveness to cues.
 How can coaches help their athletes to keep nerves in check?

 - Coaching Methods

 As a coach, you will be required to facilitate the learning of new technical skills by your athletes.
 To achieve this, you will need to develop your knowledge of the learning process and the various coaching methods.

 The importance of interpersonal skills when working with young athletes.